GandhiCloudLab/envizi-travel-usecase/readme.md

 #### Create Accounts and Data

-1. Create the Accounts and Data by uploding the below files.
+1. Create the Accounts and Data by uploading the below files.

 - [POCAccountSetupandDataLoad_RHT.xlsx](./files/POCAccountSetupandDataLoad_RHT.xlsx)
 - [Account_Setup_and_Data_Load_-_PM&C-RHT.xlsx](./files/POCAccountSetupandDataLoad_RHT.xlsx)  .
 Replace the `Organization Link`,    `Organization` and `Account Style Link` columns according to your environment.